Michael D. Harter: Political career

-In congress, he was strongly in favor of the Gold Standard, and against free silver, views in opposition to his own party.
-His views won out during the Panic of 1893, when congress, in special session, repealed the Sherman Silver Purchase Act.
+A Democrat, Harter was elected to the Fifty-second and Fifty-third Congresses, spanning March 1891 to March 1895.
+In Congress, he was strongly in favor of the gold standard, and against free silver, views in opposition to his own party.
+His views won out during the Panic of 1893, when Congress, in special session, repealed the Sherman Silver Purchase Act.
+Harter declined to be a candidate for renomination to a third term.